PouleR/apple-music-api/README.md

 ```

 ## Usage
-Before using the Apple Music API, you need to sign up for the Apple Developer Programm.
+Before using the Apple Music API, you need to sign up for the Apple Developer Program.
 Read more about this [here](https://developer.apple.com/documentation/applemusicapi/getting_keys_and_creating_tokens).

 ```php
 <?php